addiction recovery services NH logo

 Physical – Meth triggers the parts in the brain responsible for dopamine regulation and use.
 By continually triggering this point in the brain, the brain can grow accustomed to the feeling of that level of dopamine and require more.
 Additionally, long-term exposure to meth can damage the dopamine receptors in the brain, leading people to need more and more meth to get high.

 While it can be difficult to determine if you need treatment, you can get a good idea by asking yourself the following… Is meth use disruptive to your daily life?
 Do you find yourself craving meth?
 Are you using meth throughout the day and feeling withdrawal symptoms when not using it?
 Are you experiencing negative bodily symptoms such as nonhealing sores or rotting teeth?
 If you said yes to any of these questions, it is time to get help.
+Take a look at some of the meth addiction treatment options below.

 Residential or Inpatient Rehab Services